Arrah

-Arrah (also transliterated as Ara) is a city and a municipal corporation in Bhojpur district (formerly known as Shahabad district) in the Indian state of Bihar.
+Arrah (also spelled as Arra, Arah, transliterated as Ara) is a city and a municipal corporation in Bhojpur district (formerly known as Shahabad district) in the Indian state of Bihar.
+During the British Raj, it served as the administrative headquarters and was considered the most populous urban centre of the historical Shahabad district.
 It is the headquarters of Bhojpur district, located near the confluence of the Ganges and Sone rivers, some 24 miles from Danapur and 36 miles from Patna.

+The city holds an important position in Indian history, mainly because of its role in the Siege of Arrah, an important event during the Indian Rebellion of 1857.
+Today, Arrah is a cultural centre for the Bhojpuri speaking region of India.
+Its economy is driven by agriculture and the trade of building materials, mainly sand and bricks from the riverine plains.

+Etymology

 Typonym

 According to a Jain inscription found at Masarh village near the town, Arrah is mentioned there as Aramnagar (transl.
 City of Aramas).
 That "Aramnagar" later become "Arrah".

 According to mythologies, the word "Arrah" or "Ara" is derived from the Sanskrit word Aranya, which means forest.
 It suggests that the entire area around modern Ara was heavily forested in the old days.
-According to mythology, sage Vishwamitra, the Guru of Rama, had his 'Ashram' somewhere in this region.
-Rama killed the demon Taraka somewhere near Arrah.

-Arrah has also historically been known as Shahabad, a name given to it by Babur in 1529, when he camped here after his victory against the Afghans of Bihar.
-The name "Shahabad" means "city of the king" and was used in the former Shahabad district.
+The name Shahabad ("city of the king") is also historically related to Arrah.
+This name is said to have originated with the Mughal emperor Babur in 1529.
+In his memoir, the Baburnama, Babur refers to the town he camped in as ārī or āre (آرِی).
+After a victory over local Afghan rulers, Babur established his camp at Arrah to proclaim his dominion over Bihar.
+The title "Shahabad" was reportedly first given to the town itself before the name was extended to encompass the entire district.

-In Mythologies
+In mythologies

-Arrah has a mention in Ramayana.
-According to mythology, sage Vishwamitra, the Guru of Rama, had his Ashram somewhere in this region.
-Rama killed the demon Taraka somewhere near Arrah.
+According to the Hindu epic Ramayana, sage Vishwamitra, the Guru of Rama, had his Ashram in the region of Arrah.
+It is also the area where Rama killed the demonness Taraka.
 In Mahabharata it was the home of the powerful demon called Bakra, whose daily food was human being supplied either by villages of Bakri or Chakrapur (or Ekchakra), as Arrah was then called.
 Pandava came to Ekchakra during their wandering and they were entertained by a Brahmin whose turn it was to supply a human for the demon.
 On hearing this, Bhima decided to go himself to the demon as he has eaten a Brahmin's salt, and killed the demon.